phptek/silverstripe-verifiable/README.md

 * Developers can configure the module to hash only a subset of model-fields
 * Bitcoin and Ethereum integration via the Tierion Network
 * Trillian integration

+## TODO

+* What to do abput `Versioned::onAfterRollback()` - disallow roliwng-back to previous version if it's verifiable (That is: It has populated "Proof" field)?